Siebelm/Home/Bad_Banking_Behavior/README.md

-# Title of Research
-Bad Banking Behavior:
+# Bad Banking Behavior:
-Analyzing Bank Mortgages during the 2008 Housing Bubble
+## Analyzing Bank Mortgages during the 2008 Housing Bubble

 The contents include all material that went into the project for DATS 6499: Direct Readings the output of which analyzes banking mortgage underwriting practices during the 2008 Housing Bubble.

 ## Research Paper
-This [folder](Research-Paper/) contains the final report.
+This [folder](Research%20Paper/) contains the final report.
 The original file Word doc and PDF file are the same.

 ## HTML Report
 index.html contains the HTML report of findings, which can alternative be accessed here: